bausk/guides/python/01_start_and_deployment.md

 Now you can install development dependencies, like CLI tools for Amazon Web Services, `eb` and `aws`.

+### Setting Up a Cloud Provider

+We're going to use several Amazon CLI tools for deployments.
+Use the [Setting Up Providers](01a_providers.md) guide.

 `aws elasticbeanstalk list-available-solution-stacks`

 ### Source Application